JoshuaKoh/async-werewolf/roles.md

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 However, you are especially weak to psychic forces.
 If the Seer chooses you as their target, you are killed by the psychic pressure!

 # Wolf Team (Non Pack Hunters)

+## Butcher
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** No
+You are a human who fights for your new werewolf overlords.
+Once per game compose a message that "I am the butcher, and I think player 1 is role A, player 2 is role b".
+The moderator will confirm that you are the butcher to village, and will evaluate every statement one by one (starting with the first statement).
+If the first statement is true, that player is immediately eliminated (special abilities can prevent this).
+If that statement is false, the moderator stops parsing.
+The moderator will continue evaluating statements until you get one incorrect, or you conclude with "and that's all I know".
+You should post the message in one block.
+Once your butcher block has been posted, you have no special powers, and just a regular human hoping for a werewolf victory.
+ You don't know who the Werewolves are, and they won't know who you are, either.
+## Betrayer
+* **TEAM:** Werewolf
+* **RACE:** Human
+* **ALIGNMENT:** Evil
+* **NIGHT ACTIVITY:** No

+You are a villager who possesses no special powers, but your hatred of the village elders means that you'll do anything to change the status quo.
+In this case, that means aligning yourself with the forces of evil and doing all you can to ensure that the Wolf team achieves victory.
+The trouble is, at the start of the game you won't know who your Wolf team allies are, and they won't know who you are, either.

 ## Copycat
 * **TEAM:** Werewolf